dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

 rows and columns of the distance matrix so that the objective function is just a sum over all entries of the product of the flow and re-indexed distance matrix.

+Numpy arrays `flows` and `distances` are created from the data and added to the model as constants.

 The Python code for the nonlinear model is as follows:

 .. testsetup::